Burning Man: 2020 to 2021

-On April 10, 2020, the Burning Man Project announced that Burning Man was canceled for 2020 due to the COVID-19 pandemic, making 2020 the first year Burning Man would not happen since its inception.
+On April 10, 2020, the Burning Man Project announced that Burning Man was canceled for 2020 due to the COVID-19 pandemic, making 2020 the first year Burning Man did not happen since its inception.
 They then decided to offer ticket refunds despite the tickets being sold explicitly as non-refundable.

 On September 7, 2020, an estimated 1,000 Burners celebrated on San Francisco's Ocean Beach.
 San Francisco Mayor London Breed tweeted about the event, "This was reckless and selfish.
 You aren't celebrating, but are putting people's lives and our progress at risk.
 No one is immune from spreading the virus."
 Several thousand also showed up in the Black Rock desert for an unofficial event and some described it as a return to the "old days".

 The 2021 event was canceled on April 27, 2021, due to the continuation of the COVID-19 pandemic.
-Despite progress on vaccination, organizers stated that "uncertainties that need to be resolved are impossible to resolve in the time we have".
+Despite progress on vaccination, organizers said that "uncertainties that need to be resolved are impossible to resolve in the time we have".
 On May 14, 2021, the Burning Man Project released tickets on their website for online events slated between August 22 and September 7, 2021.

-The unofficial event was larger than 2020 with an estimated 20,000 attending.
-It was loosely coordinated by a variety of groups including Black Rock Plan B and Rogue Burn.
+The unofficial event was more extensive than in 2020, with an estimated 20,000 attending.
+Various groups loosely coordinated it, including Black Rock Plan B and Rogue Burn.
 The Bureau of Land Management implemented restrictions including no structures other than shade structures and no fires other than campfires.
 There was a massive illuminated drone display outlining the Man instead of the burning of a Man effigy.

+2023

+The 2023 Burning Man had rains and subsequent flooding on Labor Day weekend, with a lockdown preventing vehicle movement throughout the site.
+Organizers arranged for some cellular service and shared a 2023 Wet Playa Survival Guide: "no driving is permitted until the playa surface dries up, with the exception of emergency services… Participants are encouraged to conserve food, water, and fuel, and shelter in a warm, safe space" and told attendees about Burning Man Information Radio (BMIR) 94.5 FM and Gate Information Radio Station (GARS) 95.1.
+One person died following the flooding, with thousands more stranded.

+2024

+On August 25, 2024, the first day of the 2024 Burning Man event, a female participant died.
+On August 26, it was reported that tickets remained unsold for the event for the first time since 2011.

+An epic dust storm was reported on the final day of the event, snarling departure traffic and causing lines to last more than four hours.

+The Burning Man Project is currently engaged in a fundraising campaign that began in October 2024.
+The campaign aims to collect $20 million.
+On December 19, 2024, CEO Marian Goodell emailed supporters that the project still requires $14 million to meet its financial goal for the 2025 event.